 - Ask questions to help guide the conversation.
 For example, “Have you talked in school about how to prevent STDs?”

 - Ask questions that check for your teen’s understanding.
 For example, “What did you learn about how STDs spread?”

 - Talk about something that happened in a movie or TV show.
 For example, “It looks like they had sex without using a condom.
 What do you think about that?”

 Talk while you are doing something together.

-Sometimes it’s easier to have a conversation while you are doing something else at the same time.
-For example, try talking with your teen about sex and STDs when you are driving in the car or cooking dinner.
+Sometimes it’s easier to have a conversation while you're doing something else at the same time.
+For example, try talking with your teen about sex and STDs when you're driving in the car or cooking dinner.

-You can still show your teen that you are listening to him by nodding your head or repeating what he says.
+You can still show your teen that you are listening to them by nodding your head or repeating what they say.